droberson/SLAE/Notes.md

 ### Windows

+TODO: link to sysinternals

-The easiest way I've found to do this so far is to use the "coreinfo" utility that is included with Sysinternals:
+The easiest way I've found to do this so far is to use the _coreinfo_ utility that is included with Sysinternals:

 ```